Getting Started with Blazor Diagram Component in Web App

 Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in your Blazor application.
 Also, check out the Adding Script Reference topic to learn different approaches for adding script references in your Blazor application.

-Step 5: Add Syncfusion® Blazor Diagram component
+Step 6: How to Add Syncfusion® Blazor Diagram Component

 Interactivity location RenderMode Code